Here’s something which fires me up:

 That perspective isn’t to make you feel insignificant.
 In fact, our unique position as a technologically advanced baseline is exactly what makes us, and you, matter so much.
 Everything you do in this life of yours, however short, has the opportunity to ripple outward with unfathomable impact.

 Here’s a recent example: the man, or more likely woman, who invented the wheel was doing so for a selfish purpose: it helped her create better pottery.
 Add thousands of years of incremental innovation, and the wheel gives birth to harnessing energy, the majority of major industry, the economy, space travel, everything.
-The wheel is greater than sliced bread.

 In most cases, a rule for innovation is “the sooner the better”, because invention builds on invention.
 We started with crappy water clocks, and now we have atomic ones which are about a billion times more accurate.
 Also, it’s favourable and sometimes necessary to have technology at specific moments.
 We’ve recorded events like supernovas, but these were before the time of telescopes; which would enable much greater study.